-Here's how anti-lock works.
-Let's say the road is wet.
-You're driving safely.
-Suddenly an animal jumps out in front of you.
+Let's say the road is wet and you're driving safely.
+Suddenly, an animal jumps out in front of you.
 You slam on the brakes and continue braking.
-Here's what happens with ABS.
+Here's what happens with ABS:

 A computer senses that wheels are slowing down.
 If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel (with V8 engine) or at each front wheel and at both rear wheels (with V6 engine).